DaveTIV/osticket-prereqs/README.md

 <img src="https://i.imgur.com/suvOPLH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Created a Resource Group(RG-osTicket), and then created a Virtual Machine(vm-osticket) inside of the Azure environment.
+Created a Resource Group(RG-osTicket), as well as a Windows 10 VM with 4 virtual CPUs.
+I then located VM-1's public IP address, where I copied it and opened the Remote Desktop application to login to vm.
 </p>
 <br />